-If you continue to drive, they can break confidentiality and tell the driving agency, due to the continued risk to you and to other members of the public.
+If you continue to drive, they can break confidentiality and tell the driving agency.
 They should tell you if they are going to do this.

-How do I tell the DVLA?
+How do I tell the driving agency?

-There are three ways to tell the DVLA:
+In Great Britain there are three ways to tell the DVLA:

-- If you have a Group 1 licence (cars and motorcycles), fill in the 'Declaration of surrender for medical reasons' and send it to the DVLA along with your licence.
-If you have a Group 2 licence (buses, coaches, and lorries) you also need to fill in form VOC99.
-It may help to keep a copy of your licence or take a note of the licence number for when you reapply for your new licence. - You can complete an FEP1 form (FEP1V for Group 2 licences).
+If you have a Group 1 licence (cars and motorcycles), fill in the 'Declaration of surrender for medical reasons' and send it to the driving agency along with your licence.

+- If you have a Group 2 licence (buses, coaches, and lorries) you also need to fill in form VOC99.
+It may help to keep a copy of your licence or take a note of the licence number for when you reapply for your new licence.
+You may also want to keep a copy of your surrender acknowledgement from the DVLA as proof of eligibility for discounted travel. - You can complete an FEP1 form (FEP1V for Group 2 licences).
 If you do this, the driving agency will carry out medical enquiries and may take away your licence (revoke it).
 They will send you a letter telling you their decision and when you can reapply for a new licence.
 If you disagree with their decision, you can appeal (see page 14). - You can complete the online form at gov.uk/epilepsy-and-driving.
 However, this will be treated the same way as the FEP1 form and your licence may be revoked (see above).
-The online form is not currently available for Group 2 licences or isolated seizures (see page 8).

-You can download the DVLA forms at gov.uk below, or you can call them for a copy.
+The online form is not currently available for Group 2 licences or undiagnosed seizures. - You can download the DVLA forms at gov.uk below, or you can call them for a copy.
+Visit gov.uk/epilepsy-and-driving

-Visit gov.uk/driving-medical-conditions